practicalli/spacemacs/install-spacemacs/switch-to-develop.md

 Delete the `~/.emacs.d` directory or just the `~/emacs.d/elpa/` directory.

 ## Install the Spacemacs develop branch
-Clone the Spacemacs develop branch
+If you deleted the `~/.emacs.d` directory, clone the Spacemacs develop branch

 ```shell
 git clone -b develop https://github.com/syl20bnr/spacemacs ~/.emacs.d
 ```

-Or just change the Git branch if you did not delete the `~/.emacs.d/` directory.
+If you did not delete the `~/.emacs.d/` directory, change the Git branch to `develop`

 ```shell
 cd ~/.emacs.d/